Product OS··9 min read

 What the iPod Got Right (And What It Means for Your Toaster)

-The iPod arrived charged because Apple understood that the first experience with a product defines the relationship.
-A product that makes you wait — to charge it, to create an account, to read a manual, to call support — is a product that starts the relationship with a negative interaction.
+Apple's genius wasn't technical sophistication — it was removing friction at the moment of first contact.
+The iPod arrived charged because Apple understood that the first experience defines the entire relationship.
+A product that makes you wait to charge it, create an account, or call support starts the relationship with a negative interaction.

 You Don't Need IoT.
 You Need a QR Code.

-Most of these failed.
+The connected product industry spent a decade trying to put chips and sensors into everything — smart fridges, smart toothbrushes, smart water bottles.
+Most of these products failed.
 Not because the technology didn't work, but because the value proposition didn't justify the cost.
-Adding a WiFi chip, a battery, and firmware to a water bottle adds $15-$30 to the BOM.
-The customer doesn't want their bottle to have an IP address.
+Adding a WiFi chip, battery, and firmware to a water bottle adds $15–$30 to the bill of materials.
+Customers don't want their bottle to have an IP address.
 They want it to hold water.

-The alternative is dramatically simpler.
 A QR code printed on the product label costs less than a penny.
 It requires no battery, no firmware, no WiFi credentials, and no app download.
-It leverages the device the customer already has — their phone — to deliver every digital experience the brand wants to offer.
+It uses the device the customer already has — their phone — to deliver every digital experience the brand wants to offer.
+This is the model that works for the 95% of products that will never have built-in connectivity: appliances, tools, furniture, bicycles, kitchenware, audio equipment, sporting goods, and garden products — beautifully engineered, entirely analogue, until the customer scans them.

 The First Scan Is Your "Batteries Included" Moment